craftablescience/sourcepp/README.md

 A list of projects using the `sourcepp` parser set.
 If you'd like to see your project here, make a PR!

 - [VPKEdit](https://github.com/craftablescience/VPKEdit): An open source MIT-licensed tool that can create, extract from, preview the contents of and write to several pack file formats.
 A CLI application is bundled with the program which replicates the functionality of Valve's `vpk.exe`.
 - [GodotSource](https://github.com/craftablescience/godotsource): A work-in-progress set of bindings to connect the `sourcepp` libraries to Godot.
 Allows GDScript to work with the libraries, and allows Godot to directly load Source engine assets from a user project or from installed Source games.
+- [Verifier](https://github.com/StrataSource/verifier): A small program that can build an index of a game's files, and validate existing files based on that index.
+Think Steam's "Verify integrity of game files" option, but without actually overwriting any files. `sourcepp` is used to parse Steam depot configs, as well as enable indexing the contents of VPKs.